About the Institute for Emerging Leaders

 Donald Proby

-Donald Proby is a conflict transformation facilitator and leadership consultant of diversity, equity, inclusion, accessibility, and belonging (DEIAB) at Proby & Partners LLC, a firm specialized in peace-building, conflict transformation, team building, and relationship repair.
+Donald Proby is a conflict transformation facilitator and leadership consultant at Proby & Partners LLC, a firm specialized in peace-building, conflict transformation, team building, and relationship repair.
 He was a mediation lead trainer and an executive consultant with Community Boards, San Francisco and with Courageous Leadership LLC respectively for many years.

 Donald is a doctoral scholar in educational leadership with a focus on cross cultural conflict transformation.
 He was a Russell Berrie Visiting Professor at Drew between 2021 and 2022 and served as faculty of leadership development at the Coro Northern California in the past.